Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Interpolation on - deformed space-time meshes

 \section{Interpolation on \texorpdfstring{$\Psi$-}{}deformed space-time meshes}

-The goal for the interpolation operator is to find a discrete function which is as close as possible to the exact physical solution $u$ to a strong form problem.
-In the isoparametric setting, we have a mismatch in the domains of definition, as $u$ is defined on the physical domain, whereas discrete functions are fundamentally defined on $Q^{\text{lin}}$/ $\QGn$.
-As the function $\Psi$ maps from the piecewise linear reference geometry to the exact geometry, it is instructive to search for a discrete variant of the function $\hat u = u^e \circ \Psi^{st}$, for a sufficient extension $u^e$ of $u$.
+In the analysis of numerical discretizations in the isoparametric setting, we have a mismatch in the domains of definition, as the solution $u$ is defined on the physical domain, whereas discrete functions are fundamentally defined on $\Qlin$/ $\Qhn$.
+As the function $\Psii$ maps from the piecewise linear reference geometry to the exact geometry, it is instructive to search for a discrete variant of the function $\hat u = u^e \circ \Psist$, for an extension $u^e$ of $u$.
 To obtain this approximation, we will apply a result from \cite{preuss18} and discuss the relevant implications in relation to the geometry approximation.

 Note that the domain of definition of $\hat u$ depends on the physical problem of interest.
-In a surface problem, it would be reasonable to use the set $Q^\Gamma_{h1} := \bigcup \mathcal{T}^\Gamma_{b1}$ as the smallest set of complete elements $T \in \Th$ (or rather the respective $T \times I_n$) containing all relevant information.
-For a bulk-problem, also all the inner elements should be contained as well, so that the following sets serves the purpose of the domain of definition
+In a surface problem, it would be reasonable to use the set $Q^\Gamma_{h1} := \bigcup_{T \in \ThbOne} T \times \In{n}$ as the smallest set of complete elements containing all relevant information.
+For a bulk problem, the following sets serve the purpose of the domain of definition

-From now on, we adopt the point of view of the bulk problem and interpolate on $\mathcal{E}(Q^{\text{lin},n})$, but the respective results on the smaller set $Q^\Gamma_{h1}$ follow.
+From now on, we adopt the point of view of the bulk problem and interpolate on $\EQlin$, but the respective results on the smaller set $Q^\Gamma_{h1}$ follow.

-We use the following notation for space-time Sobolev spaces (which are also called $t$-anisotropic Sobolev spaces): Let $Q$ be a space-time domain, then we define